-People with chronic liver disease and a count of 50,000 platelets per microlitre of blood or below would be eligible for avatrombopag or lusutrombopag
+People with chronic liver disease and a count of below 50,000 platelets per microlitre of blood would be eligible for avatrombopag or lusutrombopag

 Avatrombopag and lusutrombopag raise platelet levels for longer than a transfusion, and are taken at home so reduce wastage and hospital stays

 3.3 The clinical experts explained that a platelet transfusion increases platelet levels for only a short time.
 This means that patients need to have their procedures soon after having a transfusion.
 According to the clinical experts, about 50% of patients go into hospital to have a transfusion the evening before their planned procedure and, when possible, the transfusion is given on the day of the procedure.
 If the 'treatment window' (that is, the time when platelet levels are raised) is missed, a patient would have another platelet transfusion before having the procedure.
 Avatrombopag and lusutrombopag have longer treatment windows in which to do planned invasive procedures than do platelet transfusions.
-Specifically, these windows are 10 to 13 days (stated in the marketing authorisation for avatrombopag) after starting avatrombopag and 9 to 14 days (based on trial observations) after starting lusutrombopag.
+Specifically, these windows are 10 to 13 days (stated in the marketing authorisation for avatrombopag) after starting avatrombopag and from day 9 (stated in the marketing authorisation for lusutrombopag) after starting lusutrombopag.
 The committee considered that this would ease procedure scheduling compared with platelet transfusion and may make it possible to carry out multiple procedures within a treatment window.
 It concluded that avatrombopag and lusutrombopag have some potential advantages over transfusing platelets.
 These include reducing wastage if an invasive procedure is delayed, increasing the time in which procedures can occur and reducing hospital stays.

 3.4 The patient expert stated that, typically, people with chronic liver disease and thrombocytopenia are sick and have many hospital appointments; this, and the associated travel, disrupts their lives.
 They would value any treatment that could reduce this burden.
 Avatrombopag and lusutrombopag are oral treatments, and would reduce the need for a trip to hospital for a transfusion.
 The clinical experts acknowledged that some people who develop chronic liver disease from intravenous drug use have poor venous access.
 For them, transfusing platelets is difficult without central venous access, for which a procedure is also needed.
 The patient expert stated that the risks of adverse effects associated with platelet transfusions are low.
 However, people perceive oral treatments to be safer, and even just the perceived risk of platelet transfusions can cause anxiety.
 The committee concluded that there are benefits related to an oral treatment compared with platelet transfusions, and that people would welcome an oral treatment option.